 It is important that the mechanism of conflict resolution should be flexible.
 Also, it must enable resolution automatically, be it in the cloud, on a device, by a human, or even on an external system.

 It’s a fact that conflict handling should be different for every system.
 Apart from being capable of resolving conflicts, it’s crucial to own the ability to keep a tab on how the system syncs.
 In the case of the replication strategies, one needs adequate support for polling a continuous push.

 For a conditional replication, one might require replicating data just under a few conditions like when a device is running on Wi-Fi or it has enough battery backup.
 For replication filtering, one must be able to replicate some information or data but not several other data.

 This refers to the speed, which is required for reading the data from a database or writing them to the database.
 There are a few databases that are meticulously crafted to optimize the “read-heavy apps”.

 On the other hand, there are a few databases, which are meant to support different “write-heavy solutions.”
-Choosing a database, which can deal with the input or output of his/her app can go a very long way to build a scalable architecture.
+Choosing a database, which can deal with the input or output of his/her app can go a very long way to building a scalable architecture.

 Right Partitions Should be in Sync

-In case of the star topology, almost every device is connected to the central hub with the help of a ‘point-to-point’ connection.
+In the case of the star topology, almost every device is connected to the central hub with the help of a ‘point-to-point’ connection.
 Owing to such connection, a device acquires the ability to even operate offline.

 Some other topologies including, mesh or trees may also enable different aspects of the system to function or operate offline.
-One may also demand the cloudless topologies to enable different devices to interact directly peer to peer or sync information among them.
+One may also demand cloudless topologies to enable different devices to interact directly peer to peer or sync information among them.